Arizona: Political culture

+In the 2024 General Election, former president Donald Trump won Maricopa County by 71,515 votes and won the state of Arizona by 187,382 votes, making the 5.5 percent statewide victory the largest percentage win of any of the seven 2024 swing states.

-In contrast, Pima County, home to Tucson, and most of southern Arizona have historically voted more Democratic.
+Pima County, home to Tucson, and most of southern Arizona have historically voted more Democratic.
 While Tucson's suburbs lean Republican, they hold to a somewhat more moderate brand of Republicanism than is common in the Phoenix area.

-Arizona rejected a same-sex marriage ban in a referendum as part of the 2006 elections.
-Arizona was the first state in the nation to do so.
-Same-sex marriage was not recognized in Arizona, but this amendment would have denied any legal or financial benefits to unmarried homosexual or heterosexual couples.
-In 2008, Arizona voters passed Proposition 102, an amendment to the state constitution to define marriage as a union of one man and one woman.
-It passed by a more narrow majority than similar votes in a number of other states.

 In 2010, Arizona adopted SB 1070, called the "toughest immigration law" in the United States.
 A fierce debate erupted between supporters and detractors of SB 1070.
 The United States Supreme Court struck down portions of the Arizona law, which required all immigrants to carry immigration papers at all times, in Arizona v.
 United States.

 The West Virginia teachers' strike in 2018 inspired teachers in other states, including Arizona, to take similar action.

-In a 2020 study, Arizona was ranked as the 21st-hardest state for citizens to vote in.
+Arizona retains the death penalty.
+Authorized methods of execution include the gas chamber.

+In 2024, Arizona voters passed a constitutional amendment recognising abortion access within the Arizona state constitution, becoming the southernmost continental state to codify abortion rights.